8 Apr 2026,

 FEIGNING IGNORANCE: THE RETURN OF RUSHEEN

-After Niki and Maurice began work on the property that they rightfully owned due to the closure of escrow, Rusheen reappeared with his own motion to dismiss the defaulted judgements.
+After Niki and Maurice began work on the property that they rightfully owned due to the closure of escrow, Rusheen reappeared with his own motion to dismiss the defaulted judgments.
 Why?
-He claimed to have never been notified of the judgements at all, and that it was not fair that he had no chance to defend his argument.
-A trial court shot down his argument but that ruling was quickly reversed by an appellate court.
+He claimed to have never been notified of the judgments at all and that it was not fair that he had no chance to defend his argument.
+A trial court shot down his argument, but that ruling was quickly reversed by an appellate court.

 Not satisfied with that victory alone, Rusheen made a cross-complaint that said Cohen had abused the legal process to gain an advantage in the case.
 Allegations in his complaint ranged from stating Cohen did not serve the complaint properly, falsified the proof of service he did supply, and more.
 In this aspect of this lengthy story, a trial court protected Cohen’s actions by citing “the litigation privilege.”
 To no surprise, Rusheen filed for an appeal to counter this decision.